moonc4ke/laradock-guidelines/README.md

         * Add 8080:8080 — this is for vue hot reloading
     2. Under workspace > extra_hosts:
         * Add “larvel-test.dev.local:0.0.0.0” — this is to make sure vue hot reload server can resolve the host machine’s IP
+    3. Under phpmyadmin > environment:
+        * Add "- SESSION_TIMEOUT=86400" - this will change phpMyAdmin user logout timeout to 24 hours instead of 24 min.

 4. Configure xdebug.ini in php-fpm:

 ![xdebug.ini](/images/xdebuginic.png)